mittwald/harbor-operator/README.md

 #### Web UI
 For a trouble-free experience with created instances, a valid TLS certificate is required.

-For automatic certificate creation, you can set the desired cluster certificate issuer via the instance spec's ingress annotations:
+For automatic certificate creation, you can set the desired cluster certificate issuer via the `Instance` resource's `.spec.helmChart.valuesYaml.expose.ingress.annotations`.

-`.spec.helmChart.valuesYaml.expose.ingress.annotations`

-Example annotation, using cert-manager as the cluster-issuer:
+Example annotation using cert-manager as the cluster-issuer:

 `cert-manager.io/cluster-issuer: "letsencrypt-issuer"`